c3g/genpipes_in_a_container/README.md

 `GEN_CONTAINERTYPE` is the container to use, either `apptainer` (default), `singularity`, `docker` or `podman`.

 `PIPELINE_VERSION` is the version of GenPipes to use, by default the latest version is used.
+The version has to be released and installed in cvmfs.
 Make sure the version chosen is the same as the one you installed otherwise you might have unrecognized arguments or unxpected behaviour.
+If you want to use the local installed version set it to `local`, see [Using a local GenPipes version](#using-a-local-genpipes-version) below.
 If you want to use a version below 5 see [GenPipes 4 in a Container](#genpipes-4-in-a-container).
-GenPipes 5 is not working with the container so used GenPipes 6 instead, or GenPipes 4 for deprecated pipelines.
+GenPipes 5 is not working with the container, use GenPipes 6 instead, or GenPipes 4 for deprecated pipelines.

+`PIPELINE_DIR` is the directory where GenPipes is locally cloned.
+See [Using a local GenPipes version](#using-a-local-genpipes-version) below.

 You do not need any other setup on your machine.